Eusparassus schoemanae: Description

 The species belongs to the genus Eusparassus, which are characterised by the presence of two pairs of ventral tibial spines on legs I to IV.
 The male palp is characterised by the embolus and tegulum nearly of the same length arranged as a U-shaped structure.
 The female epigyne shows two large lateral lobes typical of the genus.
+The size of this species is largely undocumented but closely related species in the Eusparassus genus generally range from 10-30 mm in body size and a leg span of around 10-15 cm or 4-6 inches.

+Like other members of the family Sparassidae, Eusparassus schoemanae is not considered medically significant to humans.
+While it is capable of biting if handled or threatened, bites are rare and typically result in only mild, localized symptoms such as pain or swelling.

 Conservation

 Eusparassus schoemanae is listed as least concern by the South African National Biodiversity Institute due to its wide geographical range.
 The species is protected in the Richtersveld Transfrontier National Park, Kgalagadi Transfrontier Park, Benfontein Nature Reserve, and Tswalu Kalahari Reserve.
 There are no significant threats to the species.

 Etymology

 The species is named after South African arachnologist Ansie Dippenaar-Schoeman.

 Taxonomy

 The species was described by Moradmand in 2013 from Lieliefontein in the Northern Cape and is known from both sexes.